Choosing the right backend technology is one of the most important decisions in app development.

 Cost | Offers free tier and flexible pricing options | Requires upfront costs for server infrastructure and maintenance |

-Compared to Firebase, traditional server-side technologies can seem more complex.
-They often require more setup time and deeper knowledge of server management, networking, and database administration.
-While these technologies offer more control and flexibility, they also come with increased responsibility for maintaining the backend.
-This can divert focus from the frontend, potentially slowing down the overall development process.
+They often require more setup time and a deeper understanding of server management, networking, and database administration.
+While these technologies offer greater control and flexibility, they also come with added responsibility—maintaining the backend.

 Note: The table provides a high-level comparison of some features and benefits between Firebase and server-side technologies.
 It is important to evaluate specific requirements and consider other factors when choosing the right technology for your project.